Freaks of Nature (film): Plot

 Just as Dag is finally about to score with Lorelei, out of nowhere aliens invade Dillford, causing residents to believe that the vampires, zombies, and humans are attacking each other.
 This causes an all-out war between the three groups that envelopes the town in a free for all of vampires vs. humans vs. zombies.

 Dag and Lorelei hide in a house which is raided by a group of vampires and Lorelei is seemingly killed by Petra, who has always been jealous of her.
 In subsequent brawls between the factions, Dag, Ned, and Petra reluctantly join and hide in Stuart Miller's basement, Stuart being the local doomsday nut.
 While sheltering from the invasion, Petra and Ned are overcome by hunger and eat Stuart and his mother.

 The aliens are able to determine their location, causing them to seek cover at the high school.
 Ned and Dag fight about their former friendship and Dag not wanting to be a loser anymore so they stop being friends.
 Ned, who is still a genius despite his non-verbal zombie status, leaves angrily.
-Later Petra and Dag become trapped and make out, but he flinches and Petra accuses him of being afraid of her.
-The aliens find them again, and Dag realizes that the aliens can only see inorganic materials, such as their synthetic clothing.
+Later Petra and Dag become trapped and begin to make out, but he flinches as Petra goes to kiss his neck.
+Petra angrily accuses him of being afraid of her, but the conversation is cut short when the aliens find them again.
+Dag realizes that the aliens can only see inorganic materials, such as their synthetic clothing.
 The three then strip and run to Dag's house, where they change into organic cotton clothes kept by Dag's hippie mother.

 Later, Dag, Petra, and Ned are captured by the aliens.
 They are placed with other captured residents in a warehouse, with force fields segregating the humans, vampires, and zombies.
 Dag and Petra find that instead of dying, Lorelei has been changed into a hot vampire, which intimidates Petra.
 After figuring out the weakness in the force field keeping them apart, Dag, Ned, and Petra convince everyone to band together to fight the aliens and destroy the force field.